CHENTianfang/CHENTianfang.github.io/_pages/about.md

   - /about.html
 ---

+# About Me

-I graduated in 2025 from Sun Yat-sen University with a Bachelor of Philosophy in Logic, minoring in Psychology.
+I obtained a Bachelor of Philosophy in Logic from Sun Yat-sen University in 2025, with a minor in Psychology.

-From 2025 to 2027, I will be pursuing an MPhil in Linguistics, Philology, and Phonetics at the University of Oxford.
+From 2025 to 2027, I will be pursuing an MPhil in Linguistics, Philology, and Phonetics at Oxford.

-My research focuses on cognitive science, and I have a strong interest in the philosophy of language and super-linguistics (music).
+My research focuses on Cognitive Science, with a strong interest in Philosophy of Language and Super Linguistics (music).